-In case you are not familiar with the title, Upgrade is a 2018 cyberpunk action/horror film written and directed by Leigh Whannell and starring Logan Marshall-Green, Betty Gabriel, and Harrison Gilbertson.
-The film follows a technophobe who is implanted with a chip that allows him to control his body after a mugging leaves him paralyzed.
-The film was produced by Jason Blum, under his Blumhouse Productions banner.
+Suppose you are not familiar with the title.
+In that case, Upgrade is a 2018 cyberpunk action/horror film written and directed by Leigh Whannell and starring Logan Marshall-Green, Betty Gabriel, and Harrison Gilbertson.
+The film follows a technophobe implanted with a chip that allows him to control his body after a mugging leaves him paralyzed.
+Jason Blum produced the movie under his Blumhouse Productions banner.
 Logan Marshall-Green, who does a great job playing the film’s lead protagonist, bears an uncanny resemblance to Tom Hardy, so much so, he could be his brother.
 The job done by the movie’s other actors, like the film’s casting, is not always on target and leaves room for improvement.

-Upgrade makes a feeble attempt to convince the viewer that its narrative takes place in the near future, by way of one futuristic-looking cityscape and car, and one set meant to portray an underground bunker with futuristic sensibilities.
-The film’s fight scenes are remarkable too, in how they represent the manner in how artificial intelligence might behave and fight.
+Upgrade makes a feeble attempt to convince the viewer that its narrative takes place very soon in the future, using one futuristic-looking cityscape and car and one set meant to portray an underground bunker with futuristic sensibilities.
+The film’s fight scenes are remarkable, too, in how they represent the manner in how artificial intelligence might behave and fight.
 The fights are brief, violent affairs with only one goal in mind, subdue the opponent.
 The film’s only depiction of the artificial intelligence amusingly named STEM, outside of a generic-looking computer part, is thorough its voice.
 For STEM’s utterances, Upgrade falls back on a classic with a voice strongly reminiscent of Hal 9000 from 2001: A Space Odyssey (1968)

-Upgrade partly works so well because of how the film approaches its primary subject; the intersection where flesh and technology merge into a symbiotic rapport that enhances human abilities and in the process creates cyborg super-soldiers.
+Upgrade partly works so well because of how the film approaches its primary subject.
+At this intersection, flesh and technology merge into a symbiotic rapport that enhances human abilities and, in the process, creates cyborg super-soldiers.
 The film explores the topic of cyborg upgrades partly in ways reminiscent of Alita: Battle Angel (2019) but with a lot less CGI involved.
 Upgrade is an edgy, darkly amusing, and violent film that does not compromise its story to create a predictable happy ending but retains its character consistently throughout its duration.